akhilsrinath/timeseries-passenger-forecast/README.md

 # timeseries-passenger-forecast
-Forecasting the number of railway passengers for the upcoming years in a rail company.
+Problem : Forecasting the number of railway passengers for the upcoming months in a rail company.

 The traffic data of the railway company since inception is provided in the train file.
 The goal is to forecast the traffic for the next 7 months.